 Monitoring & Assessment of Hawaiʻi Volcanoes

 CSAV's cooperative research program enables us to work with and provide specialized support to the US Geological Survey's Hawaiian Volcano Observatory, and includes seismologic, geodetic, and geochemical monitoring and analysis.
 This program, established in 1998 through Senator Daniel Inouye, helps HVO to better fulfill its mission to monitor Hawaiʻi's volcanoes and to manage their potential hazards.
 The program also helps CSAV in its mission to provide state-of-the-art training in volcano hazards monitoring and to improve public awareness of volcano hazards in Hawaiʻi.
+And UH Hilo Geology majors get valuable experience assisting HVO scientists in research projects.

 New Internship Program